 That’s where DispatchHealth comes in.
 We’re working more diligently than ever during the COVID-19 crisis to continue to provide safe, in-home medical care for seniors who are self-isolating.
 We partner with independent living (IL), assisted living (AL), memory care, skilled nursing facilities (SNF), hospice and palliative care to safely deliver acute care to residents’ homes, helping them age in place.

 Our internal processes and capabilities are evolving quickly during the COVID-19 pandemic.
 The safety of our patients, communities, and medical teams is our number one priority.
 Our team has worked diligently to develop comprehensive infection prevention protocols and obtain adequate personal protective equipment (PPE) to enable our medical teams to safely expand the reach of our care in the communities we serve.

-When care is requested via our website, our app, or over the phone, two providers will arrive at your senior living community within a few hours—including a DispatchHealth medical technician and a nurse practitioner or a physician assistant, with an ER physician always available by phone for consultations—to provide in-home medical care without requiring your residents to leave their units.
+When care is requested via our website, our app, or over the phone, two providers will arrive at your senior living community within a few hours—including a DispatchHealth medical technician (DHMT) and a nurse practitioner or a physician assistant, with an ER physician always available by phone for consultations—to provide in-home medical care without requiring your residents to leave their units.
 And after we’re through, we’ll send a report to their primary care physician, as well, to ensure seamless continuity of care.
 To make things simple, we accept most major forms of insurance—including Medicare and Medicaid..